BlakeWills/blakewills.github.io/_posts/2024-02-03-otel-openai.md

 ![Histogram of similarity scores](/assets/img/posts/2024-02-03-otel-openai/a2_score_dist_country.png)

 I've included the scores for the Singapore requests, which had no additional latency compared to the baseline, to help with comparison.
 The shape of the UK histogram largely follows that of the Singapore histogram, indicating those scores are well within the range we'd consider 'normal', although the UK histogram does have a larger tail.
-This is also backed up the range of scores, for context, the range for our previous anomaly was 0.993 to 1.0, but for this anomaly the scores are all within 0.001 of each other.
+This is also backed up by the range of scores, for context, the range for our previous anomaly was 0.993 to 1.0, but for this anomaly the scores are all within 0.001 of each other.

 Now I'm not saying embeddings are entirely useless at identifying anomalies across a continuous numerical data point, but it's clear they aren't as good at this as they are spotting differences in text.
 That makes sense when you consider the embedding model treats these values as discrete tokens; it doesn't understand continuous values within a range.
 Whilst I haven't done it here, I think we'd get much better results by converting the actual duration values into a discrete set of "duration buckets".